Introduction to Bible I: Doctrine of Scripture

 This course is a verse-by-verse look at Paul’s letter to the church in Galatia.
 In this book, God inspired Paul to show the readers that faith in Christ’s death and resurrection alone is sufficient to make believers right with God.

-Introduction to Worldview (Apologetics)
+Apologetics I: Introduction to Worldview

 As a Christian the defense of our faith is our responsibility.
 As we learn to defend the faith we see that it is a confirmation to believers and conviction to non-believers.
 This course shows how the Gospel gives Christians a new way of seeing everything in the world around them.
 This is one part of a three-week Apologetics credit.

-Contemporary Issues (Apologetics)
+Apologetics II: Contemporary Issues

 As a Christian the defense of our faith is our responsibility.
 In this course students will look at how Christianity responds to some of the main contemporary issues that are facing Western culture today.
 This course is one part of a three-week Apologetics credit.

-Cults & Other Religions (Apologetics)
+Apologetics III: Cults & Other Religions

 This course looks at how the grace found in Christianity makes it unique to the other religions of the world.
 This course will also take a look at pseudo-Christian cults and how they do not teach true Christian doctrine.
 This course is one part of a three-week Apologetics credit.